[Feature] Belgium's collaboration with Sudan's secret service: my story

 One of the first people jailed was the Sudanese ambassador to Belgium, for his responsibility in many crimes as former deputy head of the Sudanese secret service.

-Mubarak has now been trained in Belgian as a bricklayer, and is trying to find work.
+Mubarak has now been trained in Belgium as a bricklayer, and is trying to find work.

 I am now editor-in-chief of EUobserver and thought it might be good to tell this story, in the hope it would not happen again soon.